alcrene/emd-paper-notebooks/Ex_UV_criteria-comparison.md

 ($L$), different levels of noise ($s$) and different wavelength windows ($λ$); $L$, $s$ and $λ$ values were chosen to span the transition from weak/ambiguous evidence for either $\MP$ or $\MRJ$, to reasonably strong evidence for $\MP$.
+To give a better sense of scale, the noise level is reported in two ways: $s$ is the actual value used to generate the data, while "rel.\ $σ$" reports the resulting standard deviation as a fraction of the maximum radiance within the data window.
-The 15 to 30 $\mathrm{\mu m}$ window for $λ$ corresponds to the data that shown in \@cref{fig_UV_setup}, while the 20 to 4000 $\mathrm{\mu m}$ window stretches further into the microwave range, where the two models are nearly indistinguishable.
+The 15 to 30 $\mathrm{\mu m}$ window for $λ$ corresponds to the data that shown in \@cref{fig_UV_setup}, while the {{λmicrowave_low}} to {{λmicrowave_high}} $\mathrm{\mu m}$ window stretches further into the microwave range, where the two models are nearly indistinguishable.
 As in \@cref{fig_uv-example_r-distributions}, we perform calculations under both positive and null bias conditions (resp.\ ($\mathcal{B}_0 > 0$ and $\mathcal{B}_0 = 0$);
 the former emulates a situation where neither model can fit the data perfectly.